cogree/LorainTNR/index.md

 We assist homeowner associations, apartment complexes, mobile home parks, businesses, government offices and individuals with free roaming and stray cat populations.

-The Friendship Animal Protective League generously offers “how to” presentations on the topics of trapping, how cats can be good neighbors and how to lobby and negotiate for feral cats.
+The Friendship Animal Protective League and other rescue groups generously offer “how to” presentations on the topics of trapping, how cats can be good neighbors and how to lobby and negotiate for feral cats.

 ### Our History